Answered By: Priscilla Coulter

 Examples (from our list above):

-• students AND online classes AND social networking AND learning
+• adult learners AND online classes AND social media AND performance

-• college students AND online courses AND social media AND performance
+• college students AND distance education AND social networking AND success

-• learners AND online courses AND Facebook AND grades
+• undergraduates AND online courses AND Tiktok AND grades

 3. Click search and explore the results.
 Try several of your keyword combinations, and keep a list of the keywords that fetch the most relevant articles.